PavelPZ/riverpod_navigator/doc/lesson01.md

 AppNavigator is a singleton class that does the following:
 - configures various navigation parameters
 - contains actions related to navigation.
-The actions are then used in the screen widgets.
+The actions are then used in the screen widgets.### Basic navigation parameters

 ```dart
 class AppNavigator extends RiverpodNavigator {